svakam/covid-19-location/README.md

 03/24/2020
 - Added JHU CSSE dashboard to front page
+- Deployed to AWS EB

+03/25/2020
+- Note: JHU CSSE data proceeding 03/23/2020 contains mixed JSON representation of country/state/county names.
+Additional sorting was done today to account for this in order to assimilate these differences
 - Header nav bar for results page to filter by province if available

 ## Data Flow